 It depends.
-In international trade transactions, different payment methods are used, each presenting different levels of risk.
-In general, letters of credit (l/c) are a relatively safe option, but in fact the safest payment method depends on the nature of your relationship with your partner.
+Different payment methods have different levels of risk.
+In general, letters of credit are a relatively safe option, but in fact the safest payment method depends on the nature of your relationship with your partner.

-If you are a European SME selling to China, the safest option will be to request an advance payment before the goods are actually shipped.
-The problem with this payment method is that your Chinese buyer will not be very willing to do so as this option is the riskiest for them.
-Your second-best option would be the letter of credit – a document issued by the importer’s bank guaranteeing full remission of the transaction amount.
-The problem with this method is that the bank would charge a percentage of the transaction amount, and that the process is very formal and requires a high degree of attention when drafting the terms of the transaction.
-If you are selling to a long-term and trustworthy partner, then documentary collections would be a good option as they are less formal and flexible; while you will definitely want to avoid open account payment methods.
+If you are a European SME selling to China, the safest option will be to request an advance payment before the goods are actually shipped; the problem is that your Chinese buyer will not be very willing to do so as this option is the riskiest for them.
+The second-best option would be the letter of credit (l/c) – a document issued by the importer’s bank guaranteeing full remission of the transaction amount; the problem is that the bank would charge a percentage of the transaction amount, and that the process is very formal and requires a high degree of attention when drafting the terms of the transaction.
+If you are selling to a long-term and trustworthy partner, then documentary collections would be an interesting option as they are less formal and flexible; while you will definitely want to avoid open account payment methods.
 The entire process, however, is reversed if you are a European SME importing from China: your safest option would be an open account, followed by a documentary collection and then a letter of credit; you definitely need to avoid paying in advance.

 At the EU SME Centre, we receive, on a weekly basis, emails from European SMEs which fell victims of scams by Chinese sellers/buyers.
 In nearly the totality of cases, scams can be avoided by taking very simple steps to conduct due diligence on the company: practical tips to avoid such scams and to minimise risks will be provided in specific FAQs in the “Legal and disputes” section.